Visitors Travel Health Insurance Tips

-- The host must provide this information to their visiting guest.
+- The host should provide this information to their visiting guests.

-- Eat good food that is safe for you to avoid medical situations.
-For example, a diabetic person should follow their diet menu.
+- Eat healthy food that is safe for you to avoid medical situations.
+For example, a diabetic person should follow their diet strictly.

-- Eating out very often can lead to many problems for older individuals.
+- Eating out very often can lead to medical problems for older individuals.

-- The host must pay attention and be careful for these things when their parents are visiting them.
+- The host should pay attention and be careful for these things when their parents are visiting them.

 Stay physically active